dikortis/LetsTalkETC/Episodes/Episode_9.md

-but they're all basically coordinating to to provide social network services and of course everything that they they transmit and receive is is encrypted and only decrypt able by by the people that
+but they're all basically coordinating to to provide social network services and of course everything that they they transmit and receive is encrypted and only decrypt able by the people that
-I spoke so that yeah kind of these cases that sort of is sticking as been stuck with me for I guess two or three years now
+I spoke so that yes kind of these cases that sort of is sticking as been stuck with me for I guess two or three years now